nongxl/cardputer_LightMeter/README.md

 ### Features

--   **Dual-Mode Metering**: Supports Aperture Priority (`A`) and Shutter Priority (`S`) modes to suit different shooting scenarios.
+-   **Dual-Mode Metering**: Supports APERure Priority (`A`) and Shutter Priority (`S`) modes to suit different shooting scenarios.
--   **Real-Time Calculation**: After adjusting any exposure parameter (ISO, Aperture, Shutter), the third parameter is calculated and updated instantly without any confirmation needed.
+-   **Real-Time Calculation**: After adjusting any exposure parameter (ISO, APERure, Shutter), the third parameter is calculated and updated instantly without any confirmation needed.
 -   **Intuitive UI**:
-    *   The left side clearly displays the final exposure combination of ISO, Aperture (`APERT`), and Shutter Speed (`SPEED`).
+    *   The left side clearly displays the final exposure combination of ISO, APERure (`APER`), and Shutter Speed (`SSPD`).
     *   The right side features a vertical selection list for the currently adjustable parameter, providing clear context.
     *   The currently focused parameter and the selected value in the list are highlighted in **green** for clear operational focus.
 -   **Smart Boundary Detection**:
-    *   When an option in the selection list would cause the calculated result to exceed the preset range (e.g., a shutter speed faster than 1/4000s), that option is marked in **red**.
+    *   When an option in the selection list would cause the calculated result to exceed the preset range (e.g., a shutter Speed faster than 1/4000s), that option is marked in **red**.
     *   The application **prevents** the user from selecting red-marked invalid options, ensuring operations stay within a valid exposure range.
 -   **Non-Circular Selection**: The parameter list stops scrolling when it reaches the maximum or minimum value, which is more precise and aligns with professional habits.
 -   **Hardware Info**: Displays the real-time LUX value from the DLight sensor and the device's battery level.